WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Broken links are bad for both onsite user experience and search engine bots.

-Users find it annoying to click through to a URL only to see the 404 not found page, and search engine bots waste resources crawling URLs that are no longer available.
+Users find it annoying to click through to a URL only to see the 404 not found page.
+Search engine bots waste resources crawling URLs that are no longer available.

 This can negatively impact both user experience and search engine rankings.

-Depending on the size of your site and the number of articles, it’s possible to look for broken links manually, but this is not only time-consuming but also error-prone.
-You can miss a few links that are no longer live, or you could delete a live link for a dead one.
+Depending on the size of your site and the number of articles, you can manually look for broken links.
+This task is not only time-consuming but also error-prone.
+You can miss a few links that are no longer live.
+Alternatively, you may delete a live link for a dead one.

 So, instead of a manual review, use a dedicated plugin like the Broken Link Checker by the WPMU Dev team.